pythonprogrammering/flask/exercises.md

   4. `PUT /users/<user_id>`: Accept JSON data to update the name and/or age of the user with the given `user_id`.
 Return the updated user data.
   5. `DELETE /users/<user_id>`: Remove the user with the specified `user_id` and return a confirmation message.

+Note: You will not see the source code change of the list `users`.
+But first posting a new user and then using GET should return the new user.
 - **Challenge**: Add validation to prevent duplicate names in the list and return a `409 Conflict` status if a user with the same name already exists.

+- **Challenge 2**: Instead of reading/writing to the list variable.
+Use a .json-file.

 ## Harder exercise